bhauman/lein-figwheel/figwheel-main/README.md

                  print-output "repl,console"}}
 ```

+## Using figwheel.main from a script

+See the `figwheel.main/start` function and the `figwheel.main/start-join` functions.

 ## More to come ...

 Figwheel Main aims to honor all the flags provided by `cljs.main` as